Blockly Turtle Programming

 Why are the Challenge cards not linked to on the Playground pages?

 If we had made the cards available to the pupils in this way, it would have made the children think they have to do them all.
 It would take away control from the teacher.
 It is the author's belief that, although many of the online guided tutorials try and find a learning route for individual children based on what they have done previously, a teacher can do a better job!
 For example, a teacher can spot when a pupil is getting frustrated or is just not having a great day and, knowing that pupil, they can suggest that they leave a particular challenge, and do a different one, one which they know other children have particularly enjoyed, or suggest the maze challenge, or suggest they carry on with one of their own turtle projects, etc. A teacher might notice another child is finding the challenges easy but does not want to miss out on being awarded a Turtle Grade.
 The teacher can then guide that child to do the minimum number of challenges necessary to obtain the grade they are working on.
-Publishing the Challenge Cards to pupils takes away this opportunity from the teacher to provide the best learning experience for her pupils.
+Publishing the Challenge Cards to pupils takes away this opportunity from the teacher to provide the best learning experience for their pupils.

 Why don't the videos at the bottom of the playgrounds do more teaching / show more examples?

 The author believes that the best learnt lessons are those that are discovered by the children themselves.
 The videos are to introduce how the new code blocks work and might be used.
 They are not intended to show how to write the programs to solve the Challenge Cards.
+Some cards in more difficult topics do provide some explanations.
+Children may also help each other – to the benefit of all.

 Why are the challenges produced as cards and not more gamified?